praveena2j/RJCMA/README.md

-In this work, we present Recursive Cross-Modal Attention across audio, visual and text modalities for dimensional emotion recognition.
+In this work, we present Recursive Joint Cross-Modal Attention across audio, visual and text modalities for dimensional emotion recognition.
 We submitted our results on test set for Valence arousal challenge of 6th ABAW competition.

 ## References
 If you find this work useful in your research, please cite it.